apache/jena-site/source/documentation/tdb/faqs.md

 TDB2 is a later generation of database for Jena.
 It is more robust and can handle large update transactions.

-These are different databases systems - the have different on-disk file formats and databases for one are not compatible with other database engine.
+These are different databases systems - they have different on-disk file formats and databases for one are not compatible with other database engine.

 <a name="transactions"></a>